 As Audre Lorde would remind us, self-care isn’t the same as self-indulgence.
 Rather, it’s an act of survival.
 We’ve all heard the adage about not being able to serve from an empty vessel.
 It’s true all year long, but especially so during the holidays, when even those of us who are typically laid back find ourselves buying into the hype and unable to resist the annual rushing around.

-Self-care – whether it’s a day at a spa or a day spent puttering at home – is the way we refill the vessel that is made of our mind, body, and spirit.
+You, my darling, are a finite resource.
+Self-care is the way we refill the vessel that is made of our mind, body, and spirit.
 Self-care, is how we refresh ourselves.